Triple Homicide Reported in Orcutt

+[Update: Dec.
+30, 2018] After notifying next-of-kin, the Santa Barbara Sheriff’s Office announced the suspect in the triple homicide is a former custody deputy, David Gerald McNabb, 43, of Orcutt.
+The victims found at the home on the 5900 block of Oakhill Road are his sister, Nicole McNabb, 34; his mother, Melanie McNabb, 64; and Carlos Echavarria, 63.
+The suspect had worked for the Sheriff’s department from 2001 to 2012, when he voluntarily resigned, the department announcement stated.
+He’d been arrested in Oxnard in 2012, and in 2014 he was convicted of felony domestic violence and served time.

-The Santa Barbara Sheriff’s Office is reporting a triple homicide took place in Orcutt last night.
-A woman living in Oakhill Estates ran out of her house after she’d come home to find a body covered in blood in her bathtub, calling for help at 8:05 p.m.
+[Original Story] The Santa Barbara Sheriff’s Office is reporting a triple homicide took place in Orcutt last night.
+A woman living in Oakhill Estates ran out of her house after she’d come home to find a body covered in blood in her bathtub, and she called for help at 8:05 p.m.
 Deputies subsequently found a suspect still in the house with a rifle, and a Sheriff’s negotiator was called to the scene.

 The suspect stated other people were also in the house, and officers went inside to attempt a rescue.
 They encountered the suspect and first tried to subdue him with “less lethal munitions,” then shot him.
 He was pronounced dead at the hospital.